dobsonrd/smsp/pages/smsp/smsp_tom.md

 A copy of the Target Operating Model spreadsheet it available [here](Target Operating Model - Spine Mini Services - Self-Evaluation Checklist v0.10.xls)

+{% include important.html content="An underlying theme of the Target Operating Model is “Responsibility”.
+The deploying organisations own and are responsible for both the systems and the data in their local environment.
+In terms of accessing the NHS Digital SMSP, deploying organisations must ultimately take responsibility for discharging these obligations to assess the risks which exist within their local context.
+Any other centrally imposed approach stifles local innovation and is not scalable.
+By defining a clear and documented assessment set (with associated guidelines and processes), the Target Operating Model provided the framework within which the local deploying organisaiton can discharge their obligations." %}

 {% include links.html %}